nearform/titus/packages/titus-kitchen-sink-backend/README.md

 ### Adminer

+[Adminer](https://www.adminer.org/) provides a handy web ui for the postgres db which you can access by opening http://localhost:8080.

+* Change 'System' to be 'PostgreSQL'.
-This provides a web ui for the postgres db on http://localhost:8080 You can log in with: `titus` as user, password and database.
+* You can then log in with: `titus` as user, password and database.

 ### Trail